 Looking for joy in the small things.
 This is hard to do if you ignore the above.

-It is the Ikigai ideal to take joy from all the small parts of the greater thing, elevating that thing from a mundane chore to a form of personal life-art, a study in perfection, but you do need to identify the what and why first.
+It is the Ikigai ideal to take joy from all the small parts of the greater thing, elevating that thing from a mundane chore to a form of personal life-art, a study in coordinated perfection, but you do need to identify the what and why first.

 I did early on, then I let the doing of it control me.